Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 Parameters and data can be passed to the interpreter via the '**dpdl_stack_push(..)**' API function.
 Data can be written to and read from to the dpdl stack using the '**dpdl_stack_buf_put(..)**' and '**dpdl_stack_buf_get()**' API functions.

-Pushing a variable 'dpdlbuf_*" on the dpdl stack, allows to later retrieve by the data buffer that has been written in the C code via the '**dpdl_stack_buf_put**' function (for example the result of a calculation)
+Pushing a variable 'dpdlbuf_*" on the dpdl stack, allows to later retrieve in Dpdl the data buffer that has been written in the C code via the '**dpdl_stack_buf_put**' function (for example the result of a calculation)

 Example: